StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 In-context learning allows users to quickly build models for a new use case without worrying about fine-tuning and storing new parameters for each task.
 It typically requires very few training examples to get a prototype working, and the natural language interface is intuitive even for non-experts.

 **Why is in-context learning surprising?** In-context learning is unlike conventional machine learning in that there’s no optimization of any parameters.
-This isn’t unique, however - meta-learning methods have trained models that learn from examples [^META].
+However, this isn’t unique---meta-learning methods have trained models that learn from examples [^META].
 The mystery is that the LM isn’t trained to learn from examples.
 Because of this, there’s seemingly a mismatch between pretraining (what it’s trained to do, which is next token prediction) and in-context learning (what we’re asking it to do).

 This seems like magic.
 How does in-context learning work?